john-atkinson-oci/navigo/CONTRIBUTING.md

 Issues
 ------
-If you have a bug or enhancement request: if Voyager Jira system is accessible use that, otherwise please file a Github issue.
+If you have a bug or enhancement request: if Voyager Jira system is accessible use that, otherwise please file a Zendesk issue: https://voyagersearch.zendesk.com/hc/en-us

 When submitting an issue please include context from your test and your application.
 If there's an error, please include the error text.